 Also celebrated internationally as World Music Day, for this festival many free concerts featuring all types of music are held in the streets and at various venues around Corsica.July 14: Bastille Day (national holiday)

-This holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution, and the end of the privileges enjoyed by the clergy and the aristocracy.
+This holiday celebrates both the storming of the Bastille prison in 1789, the key event marking the beginning of the French Revolution.
+It plays as a symbol of the end of the privileges enjoyed by the clergy and the aristocracy.
 Festivities in southern Corsica include concerts and dance parties.
 At nightfall, dazzling fireworks displays light up the skies over many Corsican towns and villages.August 15: Assumption Day (national holiday)

 On this day, French citizens gather at war memorials to commemorate the signing of the 1918 Armistice officially bringing an end to the First World War.December 25 : Christmas (national holiday) December 31: New Year's Eve (national event)